hackereagle/TestOpenImageDebugger/README.md

 </p>

 ## Preliminary Activity
-In my Mac OS, python interpreter version of lldb is 3.9.
+In my Mac OS, default python interpreter version of lldb is 3.9.
 It is less than OpenImageDebugger requirement.
 So we need to install lldb
 ```bash
 brew install llvm
 ```